-If creating magazines, brochures, and other print media daily, Affinity Publisher is brilliant software to use.
-It has an impressive interface, enough capacity to deal with the complicated task, and has a unique attributes list.
+Affinity Publisher is an intelligent software to create magazines, brochures, and other print media daily.
+It has an impressive interface, enough capacity to deal with complicated tasks, and a unique attributes list.

-It is also part of the StudioLink, which is one of the most noteworthy things Serif has created.
+It is also part of StudioLink, one of the most noteworthy things Serif has created.
 It enables you to alter photographs, make vectors, and create page breaks inside one application.

-Best fit for Publisher would be a freelance graphic designer or small designer team, and if you are one of the two you should consider shifting from InDesign.
+The best fit for Publisher would be a freelance graphic designer or small designer team.
+If you are one of the two, you should consider shifting from InDesign.

 On the other hand, if you work in an environment where everyone uses Adobe InDesign, switching to Affinity Publisher most likely isn’t the right choice.

 The Publisher Needs Some Essential Nuts and Bolts